 User intent also aligns with the different stages of the customer journey in the sales funnel.
 The longer the keyword tail, the closer it is to the conversion portion of the sales funnel—as with the case of transactional keywords.
 The more general the keyword, the more informational it tends to be.

 The value of traffic is inversely proportional to the number of queries for keywords under each user intent classification.
 For instance, navigational keywords usually have the highest number of queries, but the value of the traffic for these terms is low.
 Transactional keywords tend to have a low search volume, but very high keyword value.
+So, if you’re doing SEO for hotels, you need to be thorough with your keyword research to match the intent of target customers with the right terms.

 Apart from intent, keywords should also correspond to moments—or micro-moments, as Google says.
 These are: “I-want-to-know”, “I-want-to-go”, “I-want-to-do”, and “I-want-to-buy” moments.